jundalisay/spblist/content/en/social/cycles/russia.md

 This means that **Russia is in the 2nd season of its 5th cycle in the age that began with Catherine the Great**.*

-> *Our notation for social cycles is similar to the regnal year method of Asia and the European monarchs.
+{{< f f="*Our notation for social cycles is similar to the regnal year method of Asia and the European monarchs.
 For example, Year 1 of Japan's Reiwa era began on May 1, 2019.
-Reiwa Year 1 (based on Naruhito's ascension) is the equivalent of 2019 (based on Jesus' birth year)
+Reiwa Year 1 (based on Naruhito's ascension) is the equivalent of 2019 (based on Jesus' birth year)" >}}

 Ukraine's independent history is quite short, starting from 1991.
 It does not form any known pattern yet.

 Russia's pattern is from 1263, making it easy to plot.
 A better alternative would be to plot Ukraine's history from 482 AD when Kyiv was founded.

 However, there is a lot of missing information between 482 and 2014 (Euromaidan).
 This would make any pattern a result of guesswork which can never be a foundation of any scientific prediction.

-## The Solution for Ukraine: Learn from the past.
+### The Solution for Ukraine: Learn from the past.
 Don't get too temped by European wealth

 So we know why Russia (and Belarus) is doing what it's doing.
 But we don't know why Ukraine is suddenly shifting towards the EU and NATO belatedly when Yugoslavia shifted much earlier.

 It clearly has an identity crisis, which we can only trace to the fall of Kiev in 1240 when it did not surrender to the non-liberal Mongols.
 But it is merely repeating the same mistake in 2022 by not surrendering to Putin.

+A barabarian would treat such non-surrendering as an affront.
+He would then deal with it severely.
+This explains the harsh measures done by the Soviets against Ukraine.

-Instead, it was urged on by the love of liberty and wealth which is not common in that part of the world.
-This violates the Law of Nature, leading to the current terrible reality that afflicts those that go against Nature.
+Instead of acting like its barbarian neighbors, Ukraine was urged on by the love of liberty and wealth which is not common in that part of the world.
+This violates the Law of Nature, leading to the probelms that afflicts those that go against Nature.

 Two solutions would've nipped the problem at the bud:

 1. Biden agreeing to honor the 1994 agreement and not include Ukraine in NATO or the EU
 2. Ukranian President Zelensky and his government fleeing to Poland in exile by February 26, as suggested by the US

 These solutions would have preserved the balance of power and allowed the non-liberal forces to enjoy their natural right to exist.

 Unfortunately, the West is still infected with the Liberalism virus from the French Revolution, while Russia is still very much entrenched in Catherine the Great's imperialism.

 These two opposing forces clash in Ukraine.
 This disturbance has its roots in the fall of the Soviet Union which then has its roots in World War 1, and then to Napoleon, and then to the French Revolution, matching cause with effect.